How to Apply

 - Official Credit Evaluation: For post-secondary education completed outside of the United States, we require official transcripts be evaluated by an approved agency.
 All evaluations must be completed with official documents sent directly to the evaluation company from the institution.
 For more information, visit our Transfer Credit Policies page.

 - English Language Proficiency (if applicable): All applicants for whom English is a non-native language must provide proof of English proficiency.
 This includes international students and domestic students who completed most of their primary and secondary school outside the U.S. Please review your options for meeting the English Language Proficiency requirement.

 All transfer applicants must write a personal statement and submit it with their application for admission.
 The personal statement should be a comprehensive narrative essay outlining significant aspects of your academic and personal history, particularly those that provide context for your academic achievements and educational choices.
 Both the quality of writing and depth of content contribute toward a meaningful and relevant personal statement.

 Your personal statement should be limited to 650 words, and it can be submitted with your application in the following ways:

 - Online: Write your statement first in a word processing program (such as Word) or a text editor, and then copy and paste it into the text box provided in the online application.
 All line breaks will remain.
-However, some formatting may be lost, such as bold, italics, and underlines, but this will not affect the evaluation of your application.
+Some formatting may be lost, however, such as bold, italics and underlines, but this will not affect the evaluation of your application.

-- Attach File: Type your statement as stated above, and save it in one of our acceptable file formats (.pdf, .doc, .rtf, .txt) to upload as an attachment to your application.
+- Attach File: Type your statement as stated above, and save it in one of our acceptable file formats (.pdf, .doc, .rtf or .txt) to upload as an attachment to your application.
 Include your name and the words “Personal Statement” as a heading for each page of your attached document.